 Who is suitable to invest in Rürup-Rente in Germany?

-You should consider investing in Rürup-Rente if you
+You may want to consider investing in Rürup-Rente if you

 - Have high income, and thus high tax burdens